DHI/tsod/README.md

 The training data is considered "normal" and is not polluted by outliers.
 New test data observations can be categorized as an outlier and is in this context called a novelty.

+# Contributing guidelines
+- Follow PEP8 code style.
+This is automatically checked during Pull Requests.

+- Raise custom exceptions.
+This makes it easier to catch and separate built-in errors from our own throws.

+- If citing or re-using other code please make sure their license is also consistent with our policy.